 I'm all about matching up the right supplement precisely to the right athlete and his or her goals.
 However, if there's one supplement that I recommend for anyone and everyone, it's fish oil, or more specifically, the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 And I mean everyone: your grandmother, your father, your sister, your nephew, and even your kids.

 Omega-3 supplements provide far too many health benefits to ignore.
-These include reduced risk of heart disease, diabetes, and cancer, as well as enhanced brain and joint function, just to name a few.
 They also have muscle-building and fat-loss benefits for athletes.
-And despite what you may have read in the headlines earlier this year, they're safe.
+And despite what you may have read in the headlines, they're safe.*

 Like omega-3 fats, omega-6 fats are essential in the diet, and they provide numerous health benefits, but there's a major difference: Because omega-6 fats are commonly found in vegetable oils, nuts, and grain-fed meats, they aren't a fat most Americans are deficient in.
 This is problematic because, despite being essential, these fats can become downright unhealthy when the ratio of omega-6 to omega-3 gets higher than 4:1.